aadunn/blog/_posts/2018-03-07-first-post.md

 My name is Alex Dunn.
 I am in my last year of Computer Science at Dalhousie University.
 I have taken a growing, side interest in photography over the last few years, I listen to a wide range of music from Björk to Punk to R&B, and I enjoy playing and critcizing video games.

-I plan on using this blog to document the happenings of my life because my memory sucks and years later when I forgot who my friends are it'd be nice to look at pictures and probably, maybe remember.
+I plan on using this blog to document the happenings of my life because my memory sucks and years later when I forget who my friends are it'd be nice to look at pictures and probably, maybe remember.
 I don't plan on updating daily but rather whenever I recall this thing exists.

 So, here's to that I guess.
 Cheers. 🍵